wp-plugins/eme-sync-facebook-events/readme.txt

 1. Download the plugin archive and expand it
 2. Upload the eme-sync-facebook-events folder to your /wp-content/plugins/ directory
 3. Go to the plugins page and click 'Activate' for EME Sync FB Events
-4. Navigate to the Settings section within Wordpress and enter your Facebook App ID, App Secret & UID.
+4. Navigate to the Settings section within Wordpress and enter your Facebook App ID, App Secret & Page names or IDs you want to import.
 5. Ensure the Events Made Easy plugin is installed and configured - http://wordpress.org/extend/plugins/events-made-easy/
 5. Press 'Update' to synchronize your current Facebook events for display within Events Made Easy.
 6. Synchronization will continue to occur on the schedule you set.
 You can always update manually if/when needed.